Use Gluster with Oracle Cloud Native Environment

 Introduction

-The Gluster Container Storage Interface module can be used to set up statically or dynamically provisioned persistent storage for Kubernetes applications using Gluster Storage for Oracle Linux in Oracle Cloud Native Environment.
+Using the Gluster Container Storage Interface module, Oracle Cloud Native Environment administrators can set up statically or dynamically provisioned persistent storage for Kubernetes applications using Gluster Storage.

 The Gluster Container Storage Interface module creates a Kubernetes Glusterfs StorageClass provisioner to access existing storage on Gluster.
 Kubernetes uses the Glusterfs plug-in to provision Gluster volumes for use as Kubernetes PersistentVolumes .
 The Oracle Cloud Native Environment Platform API Server communicates with the Heketi API to provision and manage Gluster volumes using PersistentVolumeClaims .
-The Gluster volumes can be automatically destroyed when the PersistentVolumeClaims are deleted.
+When deleting the PersistentVolumeClaims, the Gluster volumes automatically get destroyed.

 In this example, we will create an integrated system where Kubernetes worker nodes provide persistent storage using Gluster on Oracle Cloud Native Environment.